hadronized/blog/helix-2023.md

 So, about `mind.nvim`, I plan on rewriting the plugin as a standalone tool so that I can use it whatever the editor.
 It will probably do things like `git` when you run `git commit` (opening `$EDITOR`), but I’m still not sure exactly how I’m going to make it.
-Maybe I’ll get in touch people from [Charm](https://charm.sh/) and rewrite it using some of their work?
-I still haven’t thought about it, it’s so early.
+Maybe I’ll get in touch with people from [Charm](https://charm.sh/) and rewrite it using some of their work?
+I still haven’t thought about it, it’s too early.

-About `hop.nvim`, I plan on continuing maintaining it and fixing bugs, even though I haven’t been very active around Hop lately.
+About `hop.nvim`, I plan on continuing maintaining it and fixing bugs, even though I haven’t been very active around `Hop` lately.
 The reason is mainly a lack of spare-time.

-As for This Week in **Neovim**… I honestly do not know.
+As for **This Week in Neovim**… I honestly do not know.
 I discussed the project with some people from the **Neovim** core team, and I’m a bit stuck.
-On one side, the community has received it pretty well, given the amount of upvotes I have on each of each week release on Reddit, the comments, the appreciation issues on GitHub, etc. I know people have been enjoying my work, and I’m happy they do.
+On one side, the community has received it pretty well, given the amount of upvotes I have on each week release on Reddit; the comments; the appreciation issues on GitHub, etc. I know people have been enjoying my work, and I’m happy they do.

 On the other side, the core team doesn’t seem to have noticed it that much, and none of their members approached me